 5. Be Original:

 You don’t want to find the perfect name only to learn that someone else already has it.
-You need a name that you can legally use.
+You need a business name that you can legally use.
 American business owners can start by checking the United States Patent and Trademark office to see if the domain has been patented or not.
 Canadians can check the Canadian Intellectual Property Office.
 Most countries have something similar.
 Be sure to verify that your business name is available.
-Don’t forget to check social media sites to see if the name is also available there.
+Don’t forget to check social media sites to see if the business name is also available there.

 6. Find Some Extra Inspiration: